Third Suspect In Poisoning Of Former Russian Spy Named By Investigative Group

 In its Thursday report, Bellingcat also suggested that Sergeev was linked to the 2015 poisoning of an arms dealer in Bulgaria.

-On Monday, Bulgarian Prime Minister Boyko Borissov and Britain's ambassador to Sofia, Emma Hopkins, announced that a joint investigation into the alleged Russian poisonings.
+On Monday, Bulgarian Prime Minister Boyko Borissov and Britain's ambassador to Sofia, Emma Hopkins, announced a joint investigation into the alleged Russian poisonings.